 I love the Lord of the Rings.
 My passion for it originates from watching the movies while I was too young to understand them, and then watching them with my brother Todd when I could understand.
 The interest grew in middle school, when I first read the six books compiling The Lord of the Rings and the prequel The Hobbit.
 I loved the books even more than the movies; and that's saying something.
 However, my love for Tolkien's novels spurned from the marvel of creating a whole new world, one with multiple languages, cultures, heroes, battles, and bad guys- and not from the intricate literary symbolism within the book.
 Which is just fine, but my unbound love for the book was not quite as understood as it could have.

-"Slowly Frodo drew out the Ring...
+Today, at work, that all changed.
+I'm currently rereading LOTR for fun.
+I brought The Fellowship of the Ring in my lunchbox I take to work.
+We were collecting bugs 35 minutes Northeast of Pine, Idaho (I'll talk about my work later).
+Lunchtime.
+I pulled out a turkey sandwich and a book and read about Rivendell, and the council of Elrond.
+The description of Frodo showing Bilbo the one ring in Rivendell hit me like a wrecking ball."Slowly Frodo drew out the Ring...
 To his distress and amazement he found he was no longer looking at Bilbo; a shadow seemed to have fallen between them, and through it he found a little wrinkled creature with a hungry face and bony groping hands... the music and singing round them faltered.
 Silence Bilbo looked quickly at Frodo's face and placed his hands across his eyes.
 'I understand now.
 Put it away!
 I am sorry.
 Sorry you have this burden: sorry about everything...
 It can't be helped.'"

 Please tell me you read that.
 These words reminded me of two things: